-Students injured during the school day are to be escorted to the School Nurse.
-Staff must fill out an Accident Report Form for any injuries sustained on school property.
-The School Nurse will initiate first aid treatment as necessary.
-Following first aid, the student will be placed under the care of his/her parent/guardian, upon whom rests the legal responsibility for subsequent treatment.
+Students injured during the school day are to go to the School Nurse.
+The School Nurse will initiate first aid treatment whenever necessary.
+Following first aid, the student will be placed under the care of her/his parent/guardian, upon whom rests the legal responsibility for subsequent treatment.
+Any injury that occurs at home should be seen by the student's own physician.